 - Combat system.
-Simple and effective.
+Simple yet deep, without any randomness.
 For that reason, countless games have borrowed Magic’s combat system.

-- Easy to setup and teardown.
-While shuffling can get a bit tiresome with certain decks, there’s no doubt that Magic scores a home-run in its ease of of setup.
+- Easy setup and tear-down.
+While shuffling can get a bit tiresome with certain decks, there’s no doubt that Magic scores a home-run in this area compared to other tabletop games.

 - Short games.
 Most games last less than ten minutes, which perfectly fits with the adage that a designer should always ensure that his game ends before players tire of playing it.